 Co-Author: Sam Spencer

-Sam Spencer is Principal Technical Development at Clean TeQ, an innovative technology company focusing on resources development.
+Sam Spencer is Chief Technology Officer at Queensland Pacific Metals, an innovative technology company focusing on resources development.
 Sam is also the Founder, Director and Principal of Etiam Engineering, a specialist engineering consulting firm working with private in-space companies to industrialize space-based production of Life Support / Propellants and Metals / Plastics.
-Sam has over 16 years’ experience in both the operation, design and construction of multiple complex multi-billion dollar processing plants in the mining/metals industry (including uranium, copper, nickel, cobalt, fertilizers, etc) and in the oil/gas industry.
-Sam is a Fellow of Engineers Australia, a Fellow of IChemE, and is a Director of The Safety Educator, an ASEAN-Australian based child safety non-profit.
-He is also an active member of the AIAA Space Resources Technical Committee, The Hague International Space Resources Governance Working Group Technical Panel, The Space Development Steering Committee, and is a member of the Executive Team of the International Institute of Space Commerce.
+Sam has over 20 years’ experience in both the operation, design and construction of multiple complex multi-billion dollar processing plants in the mining/metals industry (including uranium, copper, nickel, cobalt, fertilizers, etc) and in the oil/gas industry.
+Sam has a B.Eng (Chem) with honours, a MBA (Technology) and is a Fellow of Engineers Australia and a Fellow of IChemE.

 Sam joined the effort in 2016 and has used his engineering knowledge to develop complex simulations to realistically model In-Situ Resources Utilization (ISRU) processes to produce fuels, metals and life support requirements on Mars, the Moon and on asteroids.